 I realize some students/teachers of the Course, and some well-known ones at that, claim that the Course teaches that there is only numerically one being in reality.
 I say differently.
-I say that the Course’s teaches us that God and His creations are one in nature not one in number.
-They all are naturally one not numerically one.
+I say that the Course teaches us that God and His creations are one in nature not one in number.
+They all are naturally one (emphasize the second syllable) not numerically one.

 A correct understanding of the oneness of creation, of reality, is needed.
 For this is an important aspect of the theoretical foundation that serves as a framework for making the lessons in the Workbook meaningful.
-For example, the lesson, “I am as God created me” makes sense if indeed God did create me as His Son.
-On the other hand, if one takes the position that there is only one single being in reality, only numerically one being in reality, then the lesson makes no sense, it has no meaning.
+For example, the lesson, “I am as God created me” is meaningful and makes sense if indeed God did create me as His Son.
+On the other hand, if one takes the position that there is only one single, solitary being in reality, only numerically one being in reality, then the lesson makes no sense, it has no meaning.
 For how is it possible that “I am as God created me” given that God did not create anything?
-It must be true that God did not create anything if God is the only – single, numerically one - being in reality.
+It must be true that God did not create anything if God is the only single, solitary, numerically one being, alone in reality.

 Let's explore a little further what the Course says about the Son God created like Himself.
 When referring to God's creation as "God's Son", the Course sometimes uses the singular term "Son", sometimes the plural term "Sons".
 This is because there is an infinite number of God's Sons (Thoughts), but They all, however, have the same nature, and they are all united in this one nature.